felipe1120gomez/Data_Structures_and_Algorithms/Toolbox/divide_and_conquer/README.md

 # Divide and Conquer

-These scripts use the sys module to read the input data. press ctrl z after entering the data to run the script.
+These scripts use the sys module to read the input data.
+Press ctrl z after entering the data to run the script.

 ## binary_search.py